Jack-Ji/zplay_old/README.md

 ![picture](https://github.com/jack-ji/zplay/blob/main/examples/screenshots/phong_lighting.png)

 # FYI
-I'm still learning, which means codebase will probably change drastically overtime.
+I'm still learning, which means codebase will probably change drastically over time.
 If you want a stable framework, please consider using more mature frameworks like MonoGame/LibGDX, or fork the repo if you want!